Leadership, Passion, and Motivation.

 I’m also very passionate about keeping an open mind.
 I love meeting new people and understanding the perspectives of others, especially those that I don’t agree with.
 This leads to some interesting experiences.
 I remember taking a train alone from Chicago to San Francisco, and talking with farmers, hunters, and even a blind roller coaster enthusiast along the way.

 I enjoy reading, especially about history and research.
 My two favorite publications are the Brookings Institution and FiveThirtyEight.
-However, I also love to watch football (the European kind) and I’ve been a classical cellist for over fourteen years.
+I have also been a classical cellist for over fourteen years.